Valerie Hans

-Valerie Hans is the Charles F. Rechlin Professor of Law at Cornell Law School and the editor of the Annual Review of Law and Social Science.
+Valerie Hans is an American legal scholar and psychologist.
+She is the Charles F. Rechlin Professor of Law at Cornell Law School and has been the editor of the Annual Review of Law and Social Science.
 Trained as a social scientist, her major areas of study are the jury system, jury reform, and the application of social science to law.

+Education

+Hans holds a BA in psychology from the University of California, San Diego (1973), an MA (1974) and a PhD (1978) in social psychology from the University of Toronto.

 Career

 Hans' area of study is on the jury system, conducting social science-based empirical studies on legal decision making, particularly focusing on jury decisions.
 She has authored or edited seven books and written scholarly publications that are listed among the highest rated in terms of scholarly impact.